 Shopping for the best router table for your money isn’t impossible.
-It’s not even a particularly difficult venture.
+It’s not even a particularly challenging venture.
 Nonetheless, there are a few tips you should take into consideration:

 1. Two things you should always, always look for with a router table.
 You want the table to be extremely rigid.
 You also want the surface of the router table to be as flat as humanly possible.
-Given that you need this table for extremely precise work, doesn’t it just make sense to want a table that will give you the flattest surface possible to do your work?
+Given that you need this table for exact work, doesn’t it just make sense to want a table that will give you the flattest surface possible to do your job?

-3. Keep in mind that some companies will give you the option to design your own router table.
+3. Keep in mind that some companies will allow you to design your router table.
 You’ll be able to choose from all the materials and components used to create router tables.
 From that point, you can have something put together that will match your exact specifications.

-4. Pay particular attention to the quality of the router table fence.
-This can include looking at router tables with one-piece fences or perhaps split fences.
+4. Pay particular awareness to the feature of the router table fence.
+This can include looking at router tables with one-piece rails or perhaps split fences.